The following student researchers were interviewed and profiled by journalism student, Hannah Snider, during the 2022-23 and 2023-24 academic years.

 Chau’s main focus is also on formulating a visualization of the research results from the data she collected – a format of “data visualization."
 Chau has had a great experience working with ARC, and especially working alongside international students.
 It can be difficult for others to relate to their situations, but that is where Chau’s work pays off.
 Chau says, “I think the outcome is more [of] letting others know actually what their reality is.”
 With Chau’s assistance in the research, the project is paving a pathway to fully understanding academic and migration processes.
 This development can help the public, government, Langara, or other organizations be able to assist international students with their current needs.

-Besarab says, “We use solid extraction because industry uses steam distillation.
+Besarab says, “We use solvent extraction and compare it to the industry's standard that uses steam distillation.
 Steam distillation is a lengthy process, so solvent extraction is faster, and we're trying to see if it's as efficient or even better.”

-Besarab is working towards attending medical school and has found that working with ARC has offered him the necessary lab skills and work ethics to successfully apply for med school.
-“I want to contribute to the research, to the art, and help in any way I can,” says Besarab.
+Besarab is planning to attend medical school and has found that working with ARC has helped him to develop lab skills and the work ethic that would enhance his application.
+“I want to contribute to the research, to the team's work, and contribute to ARC's success in any way I can,” says Besarab.

 The Applied Research Centre struck Tang’s interest when he first attended Applied Research Day in 2019.
 Tang says, “I got to see all these different faculties that had their individual booths and I was quite amazed at what they had to present.
 Rather than simply being from science, you could see people that were from business, people from the arts.
 There was even a 3D printer there.”